USS Patterson (DD-36): Inter-war period

-Patterson entered the Philadelphia Navy Yard on 1 January 1919, remaining there until she was transferred to the US Coast Guard on 28 April 1924.
-She was stationed at Stapleton, New York and part of the Rum Patrol.
+Patterson entered the Philadelphia Navy Yard on 1 January 1919, remaining there until she was transferred to the United States Coast Guard on 28 April 1924.
+She was stationed at Stapleton, New York, and served as USCGC Patterson on the Rum Patrol during Prohibition in the United States.

-Returned to the Navy on 18 October 1930, she remained inactive until her name was cancelled on 1 July 1933 to permit its assignment to USS Patterson (DD-392).
+Returned to the Navy on 18 October 1930, Patterson remained inactive until her name was cancelled on 1 July 1933 to permit its assignment to USS Patterson (DD-392).
 Her hulk was sold for scrapping on 2 May 1934 in accordance with the London Naval Treaty.
 She was struck from the Naval Vessel Register on 28 June.